ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows an expansive view of a landscape featuring multiple high-voltage power lines and transmission towers.
-The power lines stretch across the image from both the left and right sides, converging towards a distant horizon.
-The towers vary in size, with larger towers prominently positioned in the foreground and smaller ones receding into the distance.
-The sky is mostly clear with a few scattered clouds, and the overall lighting suggests it is daytime.

-There is no text visible within the image.

-Key elements:
-- Numerous high-voltage transmission towers.
-- Power lines extending across the sky.
-- Clear blue sky with a few clouds.
-- A flat landscape with a distant horizon.
+The image layout prominently features a wide, clear sky with a few scattered clouds.
+The key elements in the image are multiple electrical transmission towers (pylons) that stand in a row, extending from the foreground to the horizon.
+They are connected by high-voltage power lines that stretch horizontally and slightly diagonally across the image, creating converging lines that draw the viewer's eye toward the distant horizon.
+The landscape beneath the towers appears flat and open, suggesting a rural or undeveloped area.

-This image likely illustrates infrastructure related to electricity distribution or energy transmission, fitting well within the context of an annual development report focusing on infrastructure or energy sectors.
+There is no visible text within the image itself.
+The image likely serves as a visual representation of infrastructure development or electrical grid expansion, fitting the context of an annual development report.
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p95_img1.jpeg)